GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/readme.txt

 If you just need to build a headless WordPress site and deploy it as static, and you're currently using WPGraphQL, switching to Gato GraphQL will not make any difference.

-Otherwise, switching to Gato GraphQL provides many additional benefits:
+Otherwise, switching to Gato GraphQL provides many benefits:

 The "n+1" query problem just doesn't happen, by design.